-Around the time I made the commitment to play creative music full-time, I read an interview with Derek Bailey who said – and I paraphrase – that, for a creative musician, so-called ‘extra-musical’ activities like curating and organizing concerts, series, and workshops; journalistic writing; record production; etc. are as much a part of the job as practicing and performing are.
-Bailey made it clear that, in a field where no commercial imperative impels non-musicians to do such work, the onus is on the players to sustain infrastructures in which creative music can survive and, maybe, thrive.
+Around the time I opted to play creative music full-time, I read an interview with Derek Bailey where he said that, for a creative musician, so-called ‘extra-musical’ activities like curating and organizing concerts, series, and workshops; journalistic writing; record production; etc. are as much a part of the job as practicing and performing are.
+Bailey made it clear that, in a field where no commercial logic motivates non-musicians to do such work, the onus is on the players to sustain infrastructures for creative music.
 I have always taken this responsibility to heart.

-In the 1990s, while living in Guelph, Ontario, I hosted a weekly radio program, ‘Brilliant Corners,’ on CFRU; produced underground concerts by creative musicians from Toronto and elsewhere; wrote some CD reviews; and was a Board member and served in various directorial roles for the then-fledgling Guelph Jazz Festival.
+In the 1990s, while living in Guelph, Ontario, I hosted a weekly radio program, ‘Brilliant Corners,’ on CFRU; produced underground concerts by creative musicians from Toronto and elsewhere; wrote some record reviews; and served in various directorial roles for the then-fledgling Guelph Jazz Festival.

-Moving to Toronto in 2003, I began playing in the scene of primarily young creative musicians.
-Toward the end of 2004, I was approached by Ken Aldcroft, Rob Clutton, Nick Fraser, and Joe Sorbara to be the fifth founding Board member of the Association of Improvising Musicians Toronto (AIMToronto).
-I kept this position until the end of 2008.
-During my tenure, I helped to organize Interface Series with dozens of outstanding guest musicians from elsewhere, including William Parker, Lori Freedman, Joe McPhee, and Eddie Prévost, collaborating with more than one-hundred Toronto creative musicians.
+Moving to Toronto in 2003, I began playing in the field comprising primarily young creative musicians.
+Toward the end of 2004, I was approached by Ken Aldcroft, Rob Clutton, Nick Fraser, and Joe Sorbara to be the fifth founding Board member of the Association of Improvising Musicians Toronto (AIMToronto), where I served until 2008.
+During my tenure, I helped to organize Interface Series with dozens of outstanding guest musicians from elsewhere, including William Parker, Lori Freedman, Joe McPhee, and Eddie Prévost who worked with more than one-hundred Toronto creative musicians.

-Another outcropping from my work with AIMToronto is the AIMToronto Orchestra, which I still co-direct with Kyle Brenders.
-A chronicle of the AIMToronto Orchestra and information about its recordings are available here.
+Another outcropping from my work with AIMToronto is the AIMToronto Orchestra, which I co-directed with Kyle Brenders.
+A chronicle of the AIMToronto Orchestra, its more recent incarnation, the Montreal-Toronto Art Orchestra, and information about their recordings are available here.

-Since I have moved to Montréal, I have reduced my production and curatorial work considerably, but continue to do occasional projects in this field.
-Notably, in partnership with Productions Supermusique (Danielle Palardy Roger and Joane Hétu, directors), I have organized Eastern Canadian tours by Evan Parker (April 2011) and John Butcher (postponed as of April 2012) with the hope to strengthen the network of creative music presenters throughout Ontario, Québec, and the Maritimes.
-I have served on the Productions Supermusique Artistic Committee, and have served as guest curator, alongside Jean Derome, Lori Freedman, and Joane Hétu, for the long-standing Mercredimusics improvisation series at Casa Obscura in the autumn of 2011.
+During the period 2010-16, after having moved to Montreal, I reduced my production and curatorial work considerably, but continued to do occasional projects in this field.
+Notably, in partnership with Productions SuperMusique (Danielle Palardy Roger and Joane Hétu, directors), I organized Eastern Canadian tours by Evan Parker (April 2011) and Ensemble SuperMusique (October 2013) with the hope to strengthen the network of creative music presenters throughout Ontario, Québec, and the Maritimes.

 In addition to my activities producing and curating live music, I have co-produced several records with Jean Martin, including William Parker, At Somewhere There and the AIMToronto Orchestra, Year of the Boar, both on Barnyard Records.